FreedomGu/Diffportrait360/README.md

 https://github.com/user-attachments/assets/eff137b0-359c-4e93-8e69-39ac62792a5b
 ## News
-- Training Code Release, have fun!
+- Training Code Released, have fun!
 - Inference Code Released, have fun!
 - Our Paper has been accepted by CVPR2025!